 To make delicious Japanese potato cakes, caramelized onion is the key.

 You’ll need a little patience to caramelize diced onions, but, this will dramatically change the taste.

-Oil or butter a skillet, and saute diced onions over medium heat until they get tender, and continue cooking over low heat. until they turn to light brown, for about 20-30 minutes.
+Oil or butter in a skillet, and saute diced onions over medium heat until they get tender, and continue cooking over low heat. until they turn to light brown, for about 20-30 minutes.